bakdata/quick/docs/docs/user/examples/real-time-customer-profiles.md

 ### Recommendations

-Finally, we integrate recommendations into the profiles.
+Finally, the recommendations are integrated into the profiles.
-Therefore, we add the `getArtistRecommendations` query backed by an external service to the schema.
+Therefore, add the `getArtistRecommendations` query, which is backed by an external service, to the schema.

 ???
 "Schema extension with `getArtistRecommendations`"
     ```graphql